lucko/spark-docs/docs/misc/spark-raw-data.md

 The storage service used by spark is called [bytebin](https://github.com/lucko/bytebin).
 The specific instance used by spark is: https://spark-usercontent.lucko.me/

-To obtain the raw data for a given profile (e.g. `https://spark.lucko.me/abc123`), send a HTTP GET request to the user content endpoint:
+To obtain the raw data for a given profile (e.g. `https://spark.lucko.me/abc123`), send an HTTP GET request to the user content endpoint:

 ```http
 GET https://spark-usercontent.lucko.me/abc123